cooper-org/cooper/docs/source/formulations.md

 1. Use an {py:class}`~AugmentedLagrangianMethodFormulation` formulation.
 This formulation automatically ensures that the dual learning rate is multiplied by the current value of the penalty coefficient.
 2. Use {py:class}`torch.optim.SGD` with `lr=1.0` as the optimizer for the dual variables.
 This ensures that the dual learning rate is simply the penalty coefficient, as opposed `lr * c_t`.
 3. Use {py:class}`~cooper.optim.PrimalDualOptimizer` as the constrained optimizer to obtain alternating updates which first update the primal variables and then the dual variables.
 4. [Optional] Carry out multiple steps of primal optimization for every step of dual optimization to approximately minimize the Augmented Lagrangian function.
-For details on how to do this, see {ref}`optim`.
+For details on how to do this, see {doc}`optim`.

 :::